#

 - Enter a

-search term . - Under the search field, click on the dropdown on the right.
+search term . - Under the search field, select the dropdown on the right.

 - Select the sort order you want.
 Default is "File name (A to Z)".